 They resided in longhouses where as many as 50 people or more, related through extended kinship, lived together.
-These longhouses were made of red cedar tree planks and were measured 20-60 feet wide and 50-150 feet long.
+These longhouses were made of red cedar tree planks, measuring 20-60 feet wide and 50-150 feet long.
 Inside, they slept on reed mats over raised boards.

-Owing partly to their settled living patterns, the Chinook and other coastal tribes had relatively little conflict over land, as they did not migrate through each other’s territories and they had rich resources in the natural environment.
+Owing partly to their settled living patterns, the Chinook and other coastal tribes had relatively little conflict over land.
+They did not migrate through each other’s territories and had rich natural resources.

-The Chinooks were superb canoe builders and navigators, masterful traders, skillful fishermen, and planters.
+The Chinooks were superb canoe builders, navigators, masterful traders, skillful fishermen, and planters.
 They were famous as traders, with connections stretching as far as the Great Plains, where they traded dried fish, slaves, canoes, shells, hair and clothing ornaments, and more.
 An annual trade fair at The Dalles was the largest in Western North America, and any movement of materials between the coast and the fair passed through Chinookan territory.
-The canoes that they made were hollowed out of single logs, and often of great size, and very well made.
+Their canoes were hollowed out of single logs, often of great size and well-made.

-The tribes’ societies were marked by social classes.
-Upper classes, who were a minority of the community population, included shamans, warriors, and successful traders.
-These people practiced social discrimination, limiting contact with commoners and forbidding play between the children of the different social groups.
-The elite of some Chinookan tribes practiced head binding — flattening their children’s forehead and top of the skull as a mark of social status.
+Social classes marked the tribes’ societies.
+The upper classes, a minority of the community, included shamans, warriors, and successful traders.
+These people practiced social discrimination, limiting contact with commoners and forbidding play between children of different social groups.
+The elite of some Chinookan tribes practiced head binding — flattening their children’s forehead and the top of the skull as a mark of social status.
 This was affected by binding an infant’s head under pressure between boards when it was about three months old and continued until the child was about one year of age.
 Flat-headed community members had a rank above those with round heads and refused to enslave other persons who were similarly marked.
 They were later called “Flathead Indians” by early white explorers.

-Traditional Chinook religion focused on the first-salmon rite, a ritual in which each group welcomed the annual salmon run.
-Another important ritual was the individual vision quest, an ordeal undertaken by all male and some female adolescents to acquire a guardian spirit that would give them hunting, curing, or other powers, bring them good luck or teach them songs and dances.
+Traditional Chinook religion focused on the first-salmon rite, a ritual where each group welcomed the annual salmon run.
+Another important ritual was the individual vision quest, an ordeal undertaken by all male and some female adolescents to acquire a guardian spirit that would give them hunting, curing, or other powers, bring them good luck, or teach them songs and dances.
 Singing ceremonies were public demonstrations of these gifts.

 In disposition, they are described as treacherous and deceitful, especially when their greed was aroused.
 The making of portages at the Cascades and The Dalles by the early traders and settlers was often accompanied by much trouble and danger.